 Finally, end the sub-procedure of the code.

-- First, go to the Developer tab and click on Visual Basic.
-If you don’t have that, you have to enable the Developer tab.
-You can also press ‘Alt+F11’ to open the Visual Basic Editor.
+- Go to the Developer tab and click on Visual Basic.
+If you don’t have that, you must enable the Developer tab.
+OR press ‘Alt+F11’ to open the Visual Basic Editor.

 - In the Insert tab on that box, click Module.